Investment Conversation Starters

 Do you have account minimums?

 No, Aesop Advisor does not impose minimum amounts to open investment accounts or minimum balance requirements.
+This means that investment accounts can be opened with any dollar amount.

 *Important: Investments in your advisory account are not protected by the Federal Deposit Insurance Corporation (FDIC) and may lose value.
 All investments involve assuming the risk of losing the principal invested.
 The past performance of a security, stock, bond, industry, sector, market, or financial product does not guarantee future results or returns.